kafka-rust/kafka-rust/README.md

 everything works right at the moment.
 Have a look into the [issue tracker](https://github.com/spicavigo/kafka-rust/issues) and feel free to contribute by reporting new problems or contributing to existing ones.
-Any constructive constribution is warmly wellcome!
+Any constructive contribution is warmly wellcome!

 As usually with open source, don't hesitate to fork the repo and submit a pull requests if you see something to be changed.
 We'll be